MohdSaifulM/django-internal-mail/readme.md

 ## Screenshots Of possible design
 <img src="https://www.getmailbird.com/wp-content/uploads/2020/08/Alternative-to-Mailbox-email-client.png" width="500" />

-## Helper code.
+## Helper Code.

+You can setup your serializers either with `django-restframework` by creating a `serializer.py` or writing custom serializers with your model.

 <details><summary>With Django Rest Framework</summary>
 <p>
-You can setup your serializers either with `django-restframework` by creating a `serializer.py` and adding the following code to it.

 ```python
 #serializers.py